Computing the Intrinsic Delaunay Triangulation of a Closed Polyhedral Surface

 \subsection{Our results}

 In order to state our results precisely, it now matters to make the distinction between a triangulation and the data structure representing it, and to allow for more general polygons than triangles.
 Following Löffler, Ophelders, Staals, and Silveira~\cite{portalgons}, we call \emph{portalgon} the collection $T$ of polygons in the Euclidean plane and the partial matching of their sides.
 We denote by $\mathcal S(T)$ the associated polyhedral surface.
 We say that the portalgon $T$ is \emph{triangular} if all polygons are triangles.
-The sides of the polygons, once identified, correspond to graph $T^1$ embedded on $\mathcal S(T)$: it is this graph $T^1$ that we call \emph{triangulation} if $T$ is triangular, and we call $T^1$ a \emph{tessellation} in general.
+The sides of the polygons, once identified, constitute a graph $T^1$ embedded on $\mathcal S(T)$ (the polygons themselves correspond to the faces of $T^1$): it is this graph $T^1$ that we call \emph{triangulation} if $T$ is triangular, and we call $T^1$ a \emph{tessellation} in general.

 We consider, on a closed polyhedral surface $S$, the unique Delaunay tessellation $\mathcal D$ of $S$ whose vertices are exactly the singularities of $S$, with a single very special exception: if $S$ has no singularity, then $S$ is a flat torus and we let $\mathcal D$ be any of the Delaunay tessellations of $S$ that have exactly one vertex, for one can be mapped to the other via an orientation-preserving isometry of $S$ anyway.
 In any case, we say that $\mathcal D$ is \emph{the} Delaunay tessellation of $S$, in a slight abuse.\footnote{Given a set $V$ of points of the surface, finite, non-empty, and containing all the singularities, our results easily extend to Delaunay triangulations whose vertex set is $V$, but this is incidental to us.} It is “generically” a triangulation, but not always.
-If not, then triangulating the faces of $\mathcal D$ along vertex-to-vertex arcs provides a Delaunay triangulation.
+If not, then triangulating the faces of $\mathcal D$ along any vertex-to-vertex arcs provides a Delaunay triangulation.
 The \emph{aspect ratio} of a triangular portalgon $T$ is the maximum side length of a triangle of $T$ divided by the smallest height of a triangle of $T$ (possibly another triangle).
 Our main contribution is:

 \begin{restatable}{theorem}{maintheoremportalgon} Let $T$ be a portalgon of $n$ triangles, of aspect ratio $r$, whose surface $\mathcal S(T)$ is closed.
 One can compute the portalgon of the Delaunay tessellation of $\mathcal S(T)$ in $O(n^3 \log^2(n) \cdot \log^4(r))$ time. \end{restatable}